-At All American Dental, Dr. Wietholder and Dr. Schilke use two different methods to straighten teeth for patients 16 and older.
+At our dentistry, our orthodontics specialists Dr. Wietholder and Dr. Schilke, use two different methods to straighten teeth for patients 16 and older.
 Each patient is unique, and one method may be more effective than the other, depending on the situation.
 Patients undergoing orthodontic treatment (braces) are typically seen once a month to check their progress and make adjustments.

-While the focus of these methods is to cosmetically align adult teeth, there are other benefits to having straighter teeth.
+While the focus of these methods is to align adult teeth cosmetically, there are other benefits to having straighter teeth.
 In addition to helping you have a more confident smile, straight teeth are easier to clean with a toothbrush and floss.
-This helps to prevent cavities and bone loss.
+It helps to prevent cavities and bone loss.
 In more severe cases, the individual’s profile can also become more attractive.
 To learn more about Orthodontics in Columbia, you can meet our experts.

-These aligners, like Invisalign, utilize a series of clear, plastic custom-fit trays to effectively move teeth.
+These aligners, like Invisalign, utilize a series of clear, plastic custom-fit trays to move teeth effectively.
 The trays need to be worn at least 22 hours per day and should only be removed to eat and clean teeth.
-Patient compliance is the key to successful tooth movement.
+Patient compliance is the key to a successful tooth movement.

 With either type of orthodontics offered at All American Dental, minor polishing between the teeth may be required.
 This allows for quicker tooth movement as it makes room for crowded teeth and removes friction between the teeth.
 This does not harm the teeth as only a small amount of enamel is polished.
 Numbing is not required for this procedure.